Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Jumeirah hotels

-A number of Jumeirah hotels in Dubai and Abu Dhabi are offering reduced rates and perks when you check in this month.
+A number of Jumeirah hotels in Dubai and Abu Dhabi are offering reduced rates and perks this month.

 When booking three nights at a participating hotel, guests will enjoy reduced rates, which vary from hotel to hotel.
 Jumeirah One members can avail an extra 5 per cent off, as well as a guaranteed room upgrade.